savyagupta-2004/xeno-savyagupta/README.md

 ##  Overview

-Xeno Analytics is a sophisticated multi-tenant SaaS platform designed to bridge the gap between Shopify's e-commerce capabilities and enterprise-level business intelligence.
+Xeno Analytics is a sophisticated multi-tenant platform designed to bridge the gap between Shopify's e-commerce capabilities and enterprise-level business intelligence.
 Built with modern web technologies and cloud-native architecture, it provides retailers with actionable insights through seamless data synchronization and advanced analytics.
 ### What It Solves

 **Enterprise retailers struggle with:**